Preparing a Bar/Bat Mitzvah for your child is no easy feat.

 If your daughter is deep into fashion:

-- First, get her a fashionable Bat Mitzvah dress
+- Second, get her a fashionable Bat Mitzvah dress

-- Second, get her nice shoes to match the dress
+- Third, get her nice shoes to match the dress

 Guest: “Waiter, what’s for dessert?”

 Limor’s creative chops are once again on display with this cake…

 The only problem with Limor’s cakes?
 Eating them means ruining a tremendous work of art!